espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 Interrupt Dispatch Specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Timers using the Interrupt Dispatch method have their callbacks executed from an interrupt handler.
 As interrupts can preempt all tasks, the Interrupt Dispatch method offers lower latency.
 Interrupt dispatched timer callbacks should never attempt to block and should not attempt to trigger a context switch via ``portYIELD_FROM_ISR()``.
 Instead, the function :cpp:func:`esp_timer_isr_dispatch_need_yield` should be used.
-The context switch will happen after all ISR dispatch timers are processed.
+The context switch will happen after all timers using the ISR dispatch method are processed.

 While using interrupt dispatched timers, the standard logging or debugging methods, such as ``printf`` should be avoided.
 To debug an application or display certain information in the console, the ESP-IDF logging macros should be used, such as :c:macro:`ESP_DRAM_LOGI`, :c:macro:`ESP_EARLY_LOGI`, etc. These macros are specifically designed to work in various contexts, including interrupt service routines.